ray-project/ray/doc/source/ray-core/tasks/generators.rst

 2. When the number of return values is set dynamically by the remote function instead of by the caller.

+Remote generators can be used in both actor and non-actor tasks.

 `num_returns` set by the task caller
 ------------------------------------